semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ![First workflow](./img/first-workflow.jpg)

-## Editing your pipelines {#workflow-editor}
+## Working with pipelines {#workflow-editor}

+Pipelines are YAML files located in the `.semaphore` folder at the root of your project.
+They what actions Semaphore performs when a workflow starts.

 Press the **Edit Workflow** on the right.
 This will open the visual Workflow Editor.
+This will open a visual representation of the main or initial pipeline.

 ![Initial workflow](./img/initial-workflow1.jpg)

 Let's get our bearings.
-The element highlighed is a block.
-A block is a container for job.
+The highlighed element is a *block*.
+A block is a container for jobs.
 Currently, there is only one job in the block.
-The container for the block is called the pipeline and this will be important in the Continuous Delivery section.

 On the right-side menu, you can see the block settings and the job.
 The job currently has one command.
 Every line here represents one command to run on the Bash shell.